denismaua/duckievillage/README.md

 `source ~/.venv/duckievillage/bin/activate`

-You will need to activate this environment every time you use this package.
+**You will need to activate this environment every time you use this package**.

 Clone (the patched version of) `gym-duckietown` inside `duckievillage`'s folder: